By Stan V. Griep

 American Rose Society Consulting Master Rosarian – Rocky Mountain District

 Columbines (Aquilegia) are beautiful flowering perennial plants for any garden or landscape.
 My home state of Colorado is also known as the Columbine State, as many columbine varieties grow well here.
-The traditional columbines that can be seen in the mountains here, as well as in several home gardens or landscaped settings, are typically the pretty white centered with purple or blue back petals or bonnets.
+The traditional columbines that can be seen in the mountains here, as well as in several home gardens or landscaped settings, are typically pretty, white centered blooms with purple or blue-black petals or bonnets.
 There are many varieties available these days though.
 The color mixes and shapes of bloom seem nearly endless.

 About Columbine Flowers

 Columbines may be started in your garden from seed or by planting live plants in various areas.
 There are dwarf varieties available to fit in tighter spaces, as the regular big columbines need space to bush out.
-Most of my plants get to be about 30 inches in diameter by about 24 inches in height, not counting flower or bloom stems, which can reach up to 36 inches, sometimes taller.
+Most of my plants get to be about 30 inches (76 cm.) in diameter by about 24 inches (61 cm.) in height, not counting flower or bloom stems, which can reach up to 36 inches (91 cm.), sometimes taller.

 Types of Columbines Flowers to Grow